ppnsanders/pp-mp-examples/README.md

 4. Handle the return to your site.
 5. Check the [Merchant Account Status](https://developer.paypal.com/docs/api/partner-referrals/#merchant-integration).

-*Documentation:*
+**Documentation:**

 * [Connected Path vs. Managed Path](https://www.paypal.com/us/selfhelp/article/what-integration-methods-are-available-for-paypal-for-marketplaces-ts2126)
 * [Developer Documentation](https://developer.paypal.com/docs/marketplaces/connected/)

-## Marketplaces Onboarding - Managed Path
+## PayPal For Platforms - Onboarding - Managed Path

 1. [pp-mp-managed-path](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-managed-path)

-*Description:* A marketplace model in which the marketplace assumes financial liability.
-Sellers aren't required to have PayPal Business accounts.
+*Description:* A platform model in which **the platform assumes financial liability**.
+Sellers are **NOT** required to have PayPal Business accounts.

-> Once you create a reference account with Managed-Path you can "Save as default".
+> Within the app, once you create a reference account with Managed-Path you can "Save as default".
 Once you save that reference account if you open the [pp-mp-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-order) or [pp-mp-delayed-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-delayed-order) apps you will see your newly created reference account info in the Default config.
 Click "Use Default Merchant" to continue to create the Order and run the checkout.

 *Documentation:*

 * [Managed Path vs. Connected Path](https://www.paypal.com/us/selfhelp/article/what-integration-methods-are-available-for-paypal-for-marketplaces-ts2126)
 * [Developer Documentation](https://developer.paypal.com/docs/marketplaces/managed/)

-## Marketplaces Order API
+## PayPal For Platforms - Order API

-The [Marketplaces Order API](https://developer.paypal.com/docs/api/orders/) is shown here in three modules.
+The [PayPal For Platforms Order API](https://developer.paypal.com/docs/api/orders/) is shown here in three modules.

 1. [pp-mp-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-order)
 2. [pp-mp-delayed-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-delayed-order)
 3. [pp-mp-billing-agreements](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-billing-agreements)

-*Documentation:*
+**Documentation:**

 * [Developer Documentation](https://developer.paypal.com/docs/marketplaces/orders/integration-guide/)

 ### pp-mp-order

-*Description:* This PayPal use-case is a very common use-case.
+**Description:** This PayPal use-case is a very common use-case.
 Most commonly known in PayPal terms as the "PayPal Mark Use-Case".
 This is where the Consumer goes through a checkout flow in a very similar way that they do to use a credit card on the merchants website.

 *Consumer Experience Steps:*